jordi-pujol/telnet-sh/README.md

 This is the telnet-sh, a telnet client with built-in automatization,

-The original source can always be found at:
+The original source can always be found at:<br>
     https://github.com/jordi-pujol/telnet-sh

 telnet-sh is a tiny telnet client written in Bash, suitable to be